netspective-studios/PgDCP/README.md

 PgDCP is Netspective's approach for using PostgreSQL to host polyglot stored procedures, stored functions, and other objects through Postgraphile, Hasura, and PostgREST.
 Using PostgreSQL whenever possible is called our _Zero Middleware_ automated backend as a service (AutoBaaS) strategy.
 AutoBaaS helps us eliminate signficant amounts of GraphQL and REST boilerplate code plus reduces the number of microservices we need to deploy and manage.

+_Zero Middleware_ is not tool or framework but an approach to reducing data-centric code surfaces to just PostgreSQL whenever possible.

 We use `psql` and pure-Postgres migrations as Database as Code (“DaC”) for DDL, DQL, DML, etc. when possible.

 Our first choice of languages for writing data-centric micro services should be: